Mahler 9

 The Bibliothèque musicale La Grange-Fleuret (BLGF) has been located in a private mansion acquired by its founders in 1986, Maurice Fleuret and Henry-Louis de La Grange.
 They both wanted to make their collections accessible to the public under perfect conditions.
 Today, the BLGF holds forty archival collections (or "fonds d'archives") and several thousand documents that belonged to classical composers and performers from the 19th and 20th centuries, including an exceptional Mahler collection.
 Through concerts, meetings, conferences, and masterclasses, the BLGF aims to bring musical heritage to life through a rich and diverse range of events.

-We shall be joined throughout our Event by Marina Mahler, the composer’s granddaughter and Founder of Mahler Foundation and also by Morten Solvik, Mahler scholar, Artistic Director of the Gustav Mahler Festival in Steinbach am Attersee and Vice President of Mahler Foundation.
+We are also joined by Morten Solvik, Mahler scholar, Artistic Director of the Gustav Mahler Festival in Steinbach am Attersee and Vice President of Mahler Foundation.

 Here is the current schedule (which may change):